adurimurthy/18blockchainhw/README.md

 # Proof of Authority Development Chain

-For this assignment, you will take on the role of a new developer at a small bank.

-Your mission, should you choose to accept it, will be to set up a testnet blockchain for your organization.
+As a developer at a small bank , the task is to set up a  testnet blockchain for your organization.

-To do this, you will create and submit four deliverables:
+The following have been set up :

-* Set up your custom testnet blockchain.
+* Set up your custom testnet blockchain called 18blockchainhw

-* Send a test transaction.
+* Sending a test transaction from node 6 to node 5

-* Create a repository.
+* Create a repository : 18blockchainhw repository has been created at https://github.com/adurimurthy/18blockchainhw

-* Write instructions on how to use the chain for the rest of your team.

 ## Background